Editing HTML attributes

 From CMS UI 11.16.0, it is enough with one HTML attribute:

 Editing HTML attributes for blocks

 Editable blocks rendered in a content area should have this HTML attribute on each block element:

 This attribute marks a block element for editing.

-To know when to re-render, subscribe to the topic beta/contentSaved.
+To know when to re-render, subscribe to the topic contentSaved.
 The controller must contain the attribute [RequireClientResources] unless it inherits from either PageController or ContentController, as these both include the attribute by default.
 The resources then need to be required in a razor view with other scripts for the site using @Html.RequiredClientResources("Footer").

 Handling context modes

 In order to properly apply edit overlays and enable/disable client-side routing as needed, the client requires some sort of indicator of the current context mode.
-Episerver provides an epi.beta object for this purpose with the following properties:
+For this purpose, Episerver provides the following properties in the epi object :